-- Be part of a field-based crisis team that responds to crisis line calls 24/7 throughout the community.
+- Be part of a field-based crisis team.

 - Meet productivity level as defined by Prevention Center and AIHCS management.

 - Complete documentation as required by Program Director and/or Program Supervisor in a timely manner and meets the standards of the County of Orange Health Care Agency (HCA), HIPPA, Medi-Cal and other funding sources.